yggilabs/slide-test/input.md

 ## Move telepathy game

-Show a movement activity word and count to three.
-Then, show the activity with your body.
+Show a movement [activity]{.fragment} word and count to three.
+Then, [show]{.fragment} the activity with your body.
 Students who don't match are out.

 # Eat well every day